vadimpronin/guacamole-lite/README.md

 ### What is Guacamole?

-Apache Guacamole is a HTML5 web client for remote desktop environments using protocols such as VNC or RDP, SSH or Telnet.
+Apache Guacamole is a HTML5 web client for remote desktop environments using protocols such as VNC, RDP, SSH or Telnet.

 ### Why use `guacamole-lite`?